 About the Youth Heart Watch Program

-Sudden cardiac arrest (SCA) and sudden cardiac death (SCD) are major public health problems: In the U.S., an estimated 420,000 sudden cardiac arrests occur each year, the number one cause of death, responsible for about one death every two minutes.
+Sudden cardiac arrest (SCA) and sudden cardiac death (SCD) are major public health problems: In the U.S., an estimated 380,000 sudden cardiac arrests occur each year, the number one cause of death, responsible for about one death every 90 seconds.

-The Youth Heart Watch (YHW) program at The Children’s Hospital of Philadelphia aims to prevent sudden cardiac death among children and adolescents.
-The program serves as a resource that helps develop pediatric public access automated external defibrillator (AED) programs in schools, recreation centers and other public places.
-The goal is to have one of these devices in every school in Pennsylvania, New Jersey and Delaware.
+Youth Heart Watch (YHW) at Children's Hospital of Philadelphia aims to prevent sudden cardiac death among children and adolescents.
+The program serves as a resource that helps develop pediatric public access automated external defibrillator (AED) programs in schools, recreation centers, youth sports programs, and other public places.
+In this region, our goal is to have one of these life-saving devices in every school in Pennsylvania, New Jersey, and Delaware and accessible to every youth playing field or sports event.

-Youth Heart Watch is an affiliate of Project ADAM (Automated Defibrillators in Adam's Memory), a private, not-for-profit program initiated through Children's Hospital of Wisconsin.
-The program was created in 1999 in honor of Adam Lemel, who died at age 17 from sudden cardiac arrest while playing basketball.
+Youth Heart Watch is an affiliate of Project ADAM® (Automated Defibrillators in Adam's Memory), a private, not-for-profit program initiated through Children's Hospital of Wisconsin.
+Project ADAM was created in 1999 in honor of Adam Lemel, who died at age 17 from sudden cardiac arrest while playing basketball.
+If an AED was available that day, Adam's life might have been saved.
+Youth Heart Watch joined Project ADAM in the early 2000’s.

 In 2014, Youth Heart Watch received national recognition and was awarded a Program of Excellence Hospital Charitable Services Award, sponsored by Jackson Healthcare, in Atlanta, GA.